 She took the outfit out of her closet and laid it across her bed that still had the covers turned down on it.
 Her bed would later be made up again by one of the many stewards that helped keep her household neat and tidy, what there was of it.
 She then walked into her private bath and took a rather hot shower; it was the one thing that she found that woke her up faster than even a cup full of espresso.
 After taking that hot shower she felt like a new woman ready to take on whatever the day was going to throw at her.

 “You definitely look like you’ve settled into your role as president.”
-Crow turned around as Lisa said that.
+Crow turned around as Sarah said that.

 “Oh, stop that,” Crow scoffed, “I’m just a regular person.
 I don’t think of myself as being special just because I’m president.”